 9. Easy fabric Christmas wreath idea

 You don’t need much sewing experience to try this really simple but effective fabric wreath DIY from Samantha Claridge and Love Patchwork & Quiling magazine.
 Try it tonight with our guide to How to make a fabric wreath

 For a nice variation on the metal wire frame method we’ve used above, opt for a wicker or natural wreath frame and leave some of the wreath base exposed for an on-trend variation on a full traditional Christmas wreath.
-We like this Willow Christmas wreath from The Floral Touch UK on Etsy.
+We like this Personalised Half Wreath from The Letterooom on Not on the The High Street.

 11. Make a Scandinavian table wreath